 WHEN: 1970 and earlier

 NUMBER OF VICTIMS: 65 confirmed (more than 300 suspected)

 Little is known about the details of Djabar’s murders.
-What is known, however, is that he preferred to kill boys after raping them and strangling them with a turban.
-His ability to evade capture kept people in fear, and two innocent men were executed for his crimes before he was ultimately apprehended.
-He was hanged in 1970.
+What is reported, however, is that he preferred to kill boys after raping them.
+His ability to evade capture kept people in fear, and two innocent men were executed for his crimes.

 8. Andrei Chikatilo